zephyrproject-rtos/zephyr/boards/shields/atmel_rf2xx/doc/index.rst

 ====================

 The below table suggests shield variation accordingly with end user application.
-The default shield atmel_rf2xx expects a board overlay.
+When a standard connector (arduino, mikrobus, xplained, xplained-pro) is available on board, user should select the matching shield configuration.
+When atmel_rf2xx shield is used with a board that doesn't feature a standard connector, a dedicated <board>.overlay file should be provided.
 The remaining configurations should be used based on the board standard headers available.

 +-----------------------------+------------------------------+-----------+
 | Connector Standard          | Shield Designation           | Variation |